geometor/.github/profile/README.rst

 - divine_: model and analyze the golden ratio
 - elements_: extract and codify knowledge from the classic work
 - explorer_: explore and interact with geometric models

+..
+At the heart is the `GEOMETOR explorer`_ - a Python library for building and
+.. analyzing geometric constructions with sympbolic algebra.

+.. - phyllotaxis
+  .. model and investigate geometry of plants

+.. - pappus
+  .. model and investigate pappus theorem

 Each repository has: